 Please note: As we have a new Blackboard module template for 2019/20, and you may have been copying over content year on year, this might be an ideal time to start again and use the inline guidance in the Blackboard module template to create a clearly labelled, up to date, well-structured and easily navigable site.

-If you do perform a full course copy, you will need to delete superfluous content to declutter your new module run.
+If you do perform a full course copy, you will need to delete duplicate or redundant content from your new module run.

 What happens if I do a full course copy?